||1.Promulgated in accordance with the Ministry of Education Order Tai-Chiao-Ching-Shu-Fu-Tzu No. 1092114010B on December 16, 2020

 d) To assist the Administration in keeping track of projects, recipients shall report on a regular basis the execution and progress of projects and send staff members to check on the progress and quality.

-e) Recipients shall produce and install identification marks specified by the Administration in subsidized spaces after renovation.
+e) Recipients shall produce and install identification marks specified by the Administration in subsidized spaces.

 f) Recipients shall assist the Administration in promoting counseling and exchange related to youth development.

 In the following circumstances, the Administration reserves the right to revoke approved subsidies and recover allocated subsidies.

 a) When recipients fail to submit revised proposals by the stipulated deadline.